 Measuring the Impact of Your Team-Building Initiatives

 Success comes from constant evaluation and a readiness to change.
 Watching how team activities affect daily work is key.
 Regular checks show what works and what needs a new approach.
-For more tips on tracking success, check out this guide.

 Tracking Progress with Feedback Surveys